 Mostly taking place in America, shovel racing sees riders sitting on a shovel and racing down a slope.
 Typically, a basic snow shovel is used and the rider finds the right balance between their upper body and bottom half.
 A little too low on the feet or a little too high on the upper half, then you're off!
 Core strength is key here, but once you've got the hang of it, you could even enter one of the many competitions that take place in the States each year.

-Polar bear plunging
+Polar bear plunging:

-Fancy swimming in icy cold weathers during the cold, dark depths of winter?!
+Fancy swimming in icy cold waters during the cold, dark depths of winter?
 Maybe not - but trust us, a polar bear plunge can be very invigorating!
 Most popular in the UK, Canada, the US and the Netherlands, polar bear plunging sees swimmers dive into freezing cold waters.
 Often, participants will indulge in fancy dress in a bid to raise some money for charity, but for some, it's just the sheer thrill of the sport that keeps them coming back for more.